nanoxas/anime-cyclegan/README.md

 # Anime CycleGAN #
 ## Implementation ##
 I decided to use Keras with Tensorflow as backend.
 I implemented the CycleGAN using the same indications provided by the author.
-I did not use in this iteration the data pool suggested by the author and replaced the mean squared error by crossentropy los (original GAN formulation).
+I did not use in this iteration the data pool suggested by the author and replaced the mean squared error by crossentropy loss (original GAN formulation).
 I used a patch based discriminator with 8x8 window, using self-attention for every pooling step.
 I used the resnet generator with attention at every pooling step and after the bottleneck.

 ## Results ##